madspeterbach/kamstrup-382C/README.md

 This is a custom component for ESPhome - to read energy consumption from a Kamstrup 382C energy meter.

+So far, not working, unsure if configuration, hw or sw.

 Let's try with an IR eye from the volkszäler, since they're available on eBay:

 https://wiki.volkszaehler.org/hardware/controllers/ir-schreib-lesekopf-rs232-ausgang